alwaysai/multiple-object-detectors/README.md

 This app enables two alwaysAI models to be used simultaneously: one to detect facial objects, and a second to classify the detected faces in terms of age ranges.
+Each model's output is displayed in its own video frame.

 To run this app, you will need an alwaysAI account.
 Please register at https://alwaysai.co/auth?register=true